grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 When Outlook / Exchange sends email outside of it's Exchange environment, it will use SMTP and MIME.
 This is useful because the RingCentral email-to-fax and API also use MIME with a few differences.
 For some background, if you use Gmail you can view the MIME format of any email by clicking `Show Original`.

-Here is an example MIME structure that will be sent from ACT!
+Here is an example MIME structure that will be sent from Act!
 Email-Connect:

 ```
 multipart/mixed